Classroom Control – User Guide

 2. CREATE LESSON – After typing the name, click ‘+Create Lesson’.

 NOTE: Once the lesson has been created, the description cannot be modified.
-It is necessary to re-create the lesson if the description needs to be changed.
+Delete and re-create lesson if the description needs to be changed.

 4. ADD – Simply click ‘+Add URL’ to create digital lesson content.